 Postnuptial agreements are very similar to prenuptial agreements in that they are contracts created by two people addressing various potential or actual marital issues.
 The main difference is that a prenuptial agreement is signed before the parties are married, while a postnup is created post-marriage.

-Postnuptial agreements can be used to answer important questions that must be addressed in the case of a divorce.
+Post-marital contracts can be used to answer important questions that must be addressed in the case of a divorce.
 However, the mere presence of an agreement does not necessarily mean the involved parties anticipate a divorce or are even thinking about one.

-When valid, a postnuptial agreement can provide couples with increased stability in their relationships and help them conscientiously plan for their future.
-A Marietta postnuptial agreements lawyer could work with an individual spouse to identify their priorities for the terms of such a contract.
+A divorce impacts every portion of a spouse’s future life.
+Fortunately, a post-marital agreement could certainly provide them with some measure of control over this matter.
+When valid, a postnup agreement can provide couples with increased stability in their relationships and help them conscientiously plan for their future.
+A Marietta lawyer could work with an individual spouse to identify their priorities for the terms of a postnuptial contract.

 Along with many other life changes, marriage carries legal repercussions and can greatly strain an otherwise happy relationship.
-Even if people are not actively considering a divorce, a postnuptial agreement could provide reinforcement to various aspects of a marriage, such as property rights, the ability to retain a home, and complex financial matters.
+Even if people are not actively considering a divorce, a postnup could provide reinforcement to various aspects of a marriage, such as property rights, the ability to retain a home, and complex financial matters.

 A Marietta postnuptial agreements lawyer can work with you to outline your desires and protect your best interests during your marriage, as well as offer additional protection should that union end in divorce.
 Contact our firm today to take a step toward securing your future.